Tutankhamun (TV series): Episodes

+Music

+The score was composed by Spitfire Audio co-founder Christian Henson and was recorded at AIR Lyndhurst Studios, London.

 Home media

 The series was released by ITV on DVD on 7 November 2016.
 The soundtrack by Christian Henson is available on CD and streaming services.

 Reception

 The Guardian found the series "not 100% historically accurate, ...
 It’s just a bit of fun." and recommended it for fans of Downton Abbey.

 The Daily Telegraph also commented on the lack of historical accuracy of the series, which portrayed an affair between Carter and Lady Evelyn, the Telegraph quoting the 8th Earl of Carnarvon as saying "there was no romance, it just did not happen that way".